 A person living in a rooming house is referred to in the RT Act as a ‘resident’.
 A rooming house resident is defined as a person who occupies a room in a rooming house as their main residence (s 3).
-The rights of rooming house residents under the RT Act are different to the rights of tenants.
+The rights of rooming house residents under the RT Act are different to the rights of renters.

-It can be difficult to determine whether someone is living in a rooming house, or whether they are a licensee or boarder.
+It can be difficult to determine whether someone is living in a rooming house, or whether they are a licensee or a boarder.
 This depends on whether the premises can be defined as a rooming house according to the definition in the RT Act (s 3):

-[A rooming house is] a building in which there is one or more rooms available for occupancy on payment of rent:
+[A rooming house is] a building, other than a SDA enrolled dwelling, in which there is one or more rooms available for occupancy on payment of rent:

 Rooming house operators must hold a licence under the Rooming House Operators Act 2016 (Vic).
 Rooming houses must also be registered with the relevant local council under the Public Health and Wellbeing Act 2008 (Vic).

 To check if a rooming house is licensed, see https://registers.consumer.vic.gov.au/rhosearch.
-To check if a rooming house is registered, see https://registers.consumer.vic.gov.au/rhrsearch.

 Caravan park residents

-To be covered by the caravan park provisions, a caravan park resident must have either the written agreement of the caravan park owner to occupy the site as their main residence or have occupied the site as their main residence for at least 60consecutive days (s 3).
-The rights of caravan park residents under the RT Act differ from those of tenants.
+To be covered by the caravan park provisions, a caravan park resident must have either the written agreement of the caravan park owner to occupy the site as their main residence or have occupied the site as their main residence for at least 60 consecutive days (s 3 RT Act).

 A caravan park is defined to mean ‘an area of land on which movable dwellings are situated for occupation on payment of consideration, whether or not immovable dwellings are also situated there’.

-‘Protected tenants’ are tenants who have been living in the same rented premises (known as ‘prescribed premises’) since 1January 1956 and are covered by the Landlord and Tenant Act 1958 (Vic) (‘LT Act’) (pt V) rather than the RT Act.
+‘Protected renters’ are renters who have been living in the same rented premises (known as ‘prescribed premises’) since 1 January 1956 and are covered by the Landlord and Tenant Act 1958 (Vic) (‘LT Act’) (pt V) rather than the RT Act.

-In 2010, the RT Act was amended to include people renting in residential parks (called ‘site tenants’).
-These provisions commenced on 1September 2011.
+In 2010, the RT Act was amended to include people renting in residential parks (called ‘site renters’).
+These provisions commenced on 1 September 2011.